Blog Img

 Women make up half the population.
 That’s why it matters.
 When you dismiss or hold women back, you’re ostracising half the working population.
 Not only that but according to House of Commons research, companies with more female leaders outperform those dominated by men.

 It’s not just company performance and profits that improve with a female leader.
-Research has found that employees, regardless of gender, are happier with their career, more engaged, stay in their positions longer and recommend their workplace to others.
+Research has found that employees, regardless of gender, are happier with their careers, more engaged, stay in their positions longer, and recommend their workplace to others.
 Not only that, hiring women in non-traditional roles can increase productivity by as much as 25%.

-What can businesses do to support more women into senior leadership roles?
+What can businesses do to bring more women into senior leadership roles?

 It’s clear that businesses have a role to play in supporting and encouraging women into senior leadership roles.
 I have worked hard during my career to break through the barriers, this has not been easy and it didn’t always work.
 Now that I am in a leadership role, I am conscious that I have the responsibility to help and support women to achieve their career aspirations, a role that I don’t take lightly.
 I want my daughter to be able to forge her path in life.
 To not be held back due to her gender and to be a trailblazer in whatever field and role that she chooses.